1. What Is Spotfire?

 45. What are message selectors?

-Message selectors are used to filter messages based on expression syntax.
-This reduces the processing overhead from the application. (tibco spotfire interview questions and answers pdf)
+Answer: Message selectors are used to filtering messages based on expression syntax.
+This reduces the processing overhead from the application.

 46. What is SQL direct?
 What is it used for?

-SQL direct is used to execute command dynamically using output of other activities.
-This activity allows you to execute commands which other activities in the JDBC don’t allow, like DDL command create table.
+Answer: SQL direct is used to execute command dynamically using the output of other activities.
+This activity allows you to execute commands which other activities in the JDBC don’t allow like DDL command creates a table.

 47. What is vcrepo.dat and when this file is created in TIBCO?

-Vcrepo.dat file is used to store certain properties like TIBCO RV encoding, display name; description etc. vcrepo. dat file gets created automatically when a TIBCO BW project is saved for the first time.
+Answer: Vcrepo.dat file is used to store certain properties like TIBCO RV encoding, display name; description, etc. crepe. dat file gets created automatically when a TIBCO BW project is saved for the first time.
 This file can be used for identification purposes.

 48. What are different Panels of TIBCO designer window and what is the purpose of each?